 I don’t eat junk food but I make it an exception when it comes to Jollibee burgers.

-I was expecting to get enormous when I came back to Australia 2 years ago but I did NOT gain any weight.
+I was expecting to be ginormous when I came back to Australia from the Philippines 2 years ago, but I did NOT gain any weight.
 My gut stayed the same too.

 I thought my eyes were deceiving me or the scale was wrong.
 So I double-checked and it returned the same number.
 There was no weight gain at all.